 Some scientists are able to pay for student hourly help from their research grants.
 This generally happens after the student has some experience in that particular lab.

 There are many more opportunities to work in a lab during the summer, when you can devote full-time to research.
 The Department of Biological Sciences sponsors a SURF program and an Amgen Scholars Program , which provides a $4000 stipend for students to spend ten weeks on an independent research project during the summer.
-Over 100 students applied last year, and 82 of them were accepted.
+Over 100 students apply, and between 70-90 students are accepted each year.

 Applications for this program will be available in the beginning of the spring semester.
 To get an idea what the program is like, plan to come to the next SURF Symposium (contact Dr. Alice Heicklen for the date of the next Symposium) where last year's SURF students will discuss the research that they did.

 There are many other institutions that offer similar programs.
-The Columbia Biological Society has an internship list. , which includes programs that have been offered in the past.
+As we get information on programs outside Columbia for the summer, we'll post these on the Other summer internships page, which includes internships which were offered in the past.
 Most of these are offered on a regular basis, so you can contact those programs that interest you for further information.
-As we get information on their programs for the summer, we'll post these on the Other summer internships page.

 For general questions about undergraduate lab research, and comments or suggestions for this page, contact Dr. Debby Mowshowitz at email@example.com.

-Undergraduates can get academic credit for research by enrolling in W3500 .
+Undergraduates can get academic credit for research by enrolling in UN3500 .
 Please visit this site for more detailed information.

 The Research Paper

 Scientific research articles provide a method for scientists to communicate with other scientists about the results of their research.
 A standard format is used for these articles, in which the author presents the research in an orderly, logical manner.
 This doesn't necessarily reflect the order in which you did or thought about the work.
-For detailed instructions on how to write a scientific research paper please visit this site.
+For detailed instructions on how to write a scientific research paper please visit this "Writing a Scientific Research Article".